google-deepmind/mujoco/doc/modeling.rst

 The activation dynamics model is identical to OpenSim, including the default time constants.

-The FLV function is not exactly the same, but both MuJoCo and OpenSim approximate the same experimental data, so they are very close.
-For a description of the OpenSim model and summary of relevant experimental data, see:
+The :math:`\text{\small FLV}` function is not exactly the same, but both MuJoCo and OpenSim approximate the same experimental data, so they are very close.
+For a description of the OpenSim model and summary of relevant experimental data, see `Millard et al. (2013) <https://doi.org/10.1115/1.4023390>`__.

-Millard et al, "Flexing computational muscle: modeling and simulation of musculotendon dynamics", J Biomech Eng.
-2013 Feb;135(2)

 We assume inelastic tendons while OpenSim can model tendon elasticity.
 We decided not to do that here, because tendon elasticity requires fast-equilibrium assumptions which in turn require various tweaks and are prone to simulation instability.
-In practice tendons are quite stiff, and their effect can be captured approximately by stretching the FL curve corresponding to the inelastic case (Zajac 89).
+In practice tendons are quite stiff, and their effect can be captured approximately by stretching the :math:`\text{FL}` curve corresponding to the inelastic case (`Zajac (1989)
+<https://pubmed.ncbi.nlm.nih.gov/2676342/>`__).
 This can be done in MuJoCo by shortening the muscle operating range.

 Pennation angle (i.e., the angle between the muscle and the line of force) is not modeled in MuJoCo and is assumed to be 0.
 This effect can be approximated by scaling down the muscle force and also adjusting the operating range.